The ketogenic diet or keto, for short, has become super popular over the years.

 The keto diet utilizes a very low carbohydrate approach, similar to the Atkins diet, which pushes the body into a metabolic state, known as nutritional ketosis.

-Basically, your body is forced to run primarily on fats instead of sugars, which it normally runs on—the fat that you eat, and the fat that you already have hanging around.
+Basically, your body is forced to run primarily on fats instead of sugars, which it normally runs on.
+Those fats come from what you eat, and from the fat that you already have hanging around.

 Ketone Bodies- Science Behind the Ketogenic Diet

 Your liver becomes your best friend as it is responsible for letting fatty acids into your bloodstream and converting them into something called ketone bodies.

 Ketone bodies are a type of fat molecule which is used to give energy to cells all over your body, including the brain.
 And this is where keto gets its name–from ketone bodies and the state of your body known as ketosis.

 Most other diets just say “lower your calorie count” or “eat carrots and leaves.”
 These often leave a person dissatisfied, and he or she ends up “relapsing” as fast as the opportunity presents itself.

 The keto diet leaves you more satisfied and less stressed.
 You should always be searching for a “diet” that fits you, and that is sustainable.
 Think of it as more of a lifestyle change because if you don’t, the “diet” will drift away along with your weight goals.